Bitcoin-ABC/bitcoin-abc/doc/build-windows.md

 The options known to work for building Bitcoin ABC on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Debian Bullseye is recommended and is the platform used to build the Bitcoin ABC Windows release binaries.
+Debian Bookworm is recommended and is the platform used to build the Bitcoin ABC Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.